PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 $ mbl-cli shell [address]
 ```

-Where `address` is the address of the debug interface on the device or the device hostname.
-If device already selected, `address` parameter could be ommited.
+Where `address` is the address of the debug interface on the device or the device's hostname.
+If the device is already selected, the `address` parameter can be omitted.
 For example, to get shell on the previously selected device, do the following:

 ```